 During the hot afternoons of spring, summer, and fall, Lake Theo is the perfect place to cool off.
 Swim or boat in the no-wake lake, and see the park from a different view: from the water!
 The swimming area is located next to restrooms and a playground.
 Visitors should swim in designated swimming areas only.
 The park recommends that all swimmers wear personal floatation devices as there are no lifeguards on duty.
 There are no boat rentals at the park, so you will need to bring your kayak or canoe for a day of paddling.

-Bring your handheld GPS devices and the supplies you might need for a day outside on the trails, and look for some of the caches hidden within the park.
-This modern-day scavenger hunt takes cachers to locations all over the world, including many state parks.
-Find your coordinates on the Geocaching website, and begin your hunt inside of the park!
-Remember to follow all of the rules of the park and the Geocaching protocol.
-Because wildlife, like snakes, is present inside the park, always be aware of your surroundings when picking up a cache.
+Bring your handheld GPS devices and the supplies you might need for a day outside on the trails for a day full of geocaching fun!
+This modern-day scavenger hunt will take you to some hidden areas inside the park where you may be able to find unique prizes.
+Find your coordinates on the Geocaching website, and begin your hunt inside of the park.
+Because wildlife (such as snakes) are present inside the park, always be aware of your surroundings when picking up a cache.

 All of the trails in Caprock Canyons State Park are multi-use trails (unless otherwise indicated) that meander through scenic canyons and past wildlife habitats.
-Visitors can bike, hike, and horseback ride on 11 trails with more than 25 miles of trails that have difficulty levels ranging from easy to challenging.
-Print the well-labeled and color-coded maps or view the maps on a mobile device.
-Visitors can also get a map from any park ranger station or office.
-Please keep leashed pets near you at all times and observe trail etiquette.
-When hiking, biking, or riding on the trails, take a gallon of water per person with you.
+Visitors can bike, hike, and horseback ride on 11 trails.
+These trails cover more than 25 miles and have difficulty levels ranging from easy to challenging.
+We recommend printing the well-labeled and color-coded maps or picking one up at the park ranger station or office.
+When hiking, biking, or riding on the trails, remember to take a gallon of water per person with you.